John-Neddermeyer/Western-Asia-Bat-Research-Network-Prevalence-Analysis/README.md

 was not included in this analyses.
 Only presence or absence of coronavirus infection.
 Data were modeled using logistic regression with a logit link function.

+Note: This analysis is not yet complete and any results are subject to change.

 ## Modeling Approach

 Exploratory figures were generated to visualize relationships between predictor variables and response variable